Meme-Supplier/PYShell/README.md

 - **Scriptable:** PYShell allows you to create scripts!
 - **Compatability:** PYShell is compatible with (almost) ALL commands!
-- **Performance:** PYShell is fast, and reliable, so you will never encounter any performance issues.
+- **Performance:** PYShell is fast and reliable, so you will never encounter any performance issues.
 - **And many more!**

 ## For **Linux** machines only.